OSGeo/grass-addons/utils/cronjobs_osgeo_lxd/README.md

 ## History

-The cronjobs here have been initially written in 2002 and subsequently updated.
+The cronjobs here have been initially written in 2002 and subsequently been updated.